 #1.
 On-Premise IP PBX

 As the name suggests, the on-premise PBX system is installed in the business premises itself.
 Besides, it requires a dedicated telephone wiring that is solely maintained by an experienced PBX technician.
 The system connects to the telephone lines using Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) technologies.
 It is an ideal choice for businesses that have no expansion plans.
 Some of the key benefits of on-premise PBX include:

 - Ability to continue using the existing telephone carrier

 #2.
 Hosted IP PBX

-Hosted PBX is a type of virtual PBX where the service is provided using existing broadband.
+Hosted PBX phone is a type of virtual PBX where the service is provided using existing broadband.
 It uses the internet connection to make and receive calls.
 With this system, users need not to install any physical machine in their premises.
 Instead, they need to use any third-party software or hardware to manage their business communication.
 The system does not require any telephone lines.
 The entire communication takes place using SIP trunks technology.
 You just need some pre-configured IP phones.
 Just plug-and-play and you are good to go.
-Some of the key benefits of this modern hosted IP PBX software include:
+Some of the key benefits of this modern hosted IP PBX phone include:

 - Freedom to connect anywhere across the world

 - Ability to host services on any server (inbuilt or third party)

 - Ability to adjust PBX features like call routing, call recording, call forwarding, auto attendants, etc.